• Skip to primary navigation

 • Capers - for me this recipe really loves lots of capers in it.
 I use them quite liberally, so use less if you're not a fan, but they do add a depth of flavour and tang that is perfect for a quick meal!

 • Olives- whatever olives you have around will be great.
-I often have olives left over from snack platters and entertaining, so like to use them up in that.
+I often have fancy kalamata olives left over from snack platters and entertaining, so like to use them up.
 Alternatively I also like to keep some green olives in tins on hand for emergency snacks or guests, and these also work well.
 (You can also have a snack on them while you wait for the food to cook!)

-• Dried Pasta- Choose whichever is your favourite pasta.
+• Dried Pasta- Choose your favorite pasta shapes.
 We are not purists here.
 Penne works great, as does spaghetti, buccatini or linguine.
 Most dried pasta is naturally vegan (just check it isn't an 'egg' pasta).
 You could also choose to use a gluten free pasta such as chickpea or lentil pasta, for added nutrition, or if you're avoiding gluten.

 • Garlic- Fresh minced garlic is best, but use pre-minced, jarred garlic if you must.